Short Breaks

 Range of Short Breaks

 Derby City Council’s aim is to commission and offer a range of local short break provision to enable children and their families to lead as fulfilling a life as possible and to enjoy, achieve and have access to the same opportunities as others in life.
-There are three categories of Short Breaks in Derby known as Universal, Community Short Breaks and Specialist Short Breaks.
+There are three categories of Short Breaks in Derby known as Universal Short Breaks, Targeted Short Breaks and Specialist Short Breaks.

-Many families with children with SEND will not require any extra help because they will be sufficiently supported using ‘Universal’ services.
+Many families with children with disabilities will not require any extra help because they will be sufficiently supported using Universal Services.

 Universal Short Breaks